W-Floyd/misc-tools/README.md

 # misc-tools
-A general catchall of scripts/tools I make.
+## A general catchall of scripts/tools I make.

-Briefly, run:
-``
-sudo wget -O /usr/bin/mactool https://github.com/W-Floyd/misc-tools/raw/master/mactool.sh && sudo chmod +x /usr/bin/mactool
-``

-to download and install mactool.

-Better yet would be a git clone and symlink, but I will leave that up to you.
+I suggest a git clone and symlink, but I will leave that up to you.

+***

+### fsize

+#### File size tool

+Quite simply prints the file size of all given files, optionally in bytes, when option '-b' is passed.

+### livewrite

+#### Live USB writing tool

+Steps the user through selecting a file to write and a storage device to write it to, then completes the operation using dd, with a pv readout if available.

+### mactool

+#### A mac address tool (alternative to macchanger)

+Allows the user to easily:
+* print or set a random (valid) mac address
+* print or revert to the hardware default mac address
+* print the current mac address
+* attempt to set the mac address as given by the user
+* list valid interfaces to work on